ajsevillano/password-generator/README.md

 ## Download,launch & build the App

-To start using the App in your local enviroment,donwload or clone this repository and run:
+To start using the App in your local enviroment,donwload or clone this repository and run

 ### `npm init`